scollovati/api-scripts/download-entries/README.md

 The script is currently set up to max out with 6 simultaneous downloads.
 I did this as a precaution since that was the behavior I observed with the KMC (i.e. I'm only able to download 6 things at a time).
 However, I did notice that when using the API to download, I was receiving full gigabit speeds (which is the maximum of what I can get at home).

+# Caveat
+I ran into some issues with the script hanging at certain points.
+I was at home (I work remotely), but once I connected to my institution's VPN, downloads did just fine with no hanging.
+It may be the case that your ISP doens't like you running too many API calls that download data!

 # How to Run the Script
 1. Download **download-entries.py** and **requirements.txt** to your computer.
 Ensure they end up in the same folder.
 2. Open **download-entries.py** with a text editor.